-The stakeholders input for the development of this report also cited a concern for the lack of interest and appreciation for the district and a worry that gentrification of the district's businesses, which have always been historically black-owned, will be detrimental to the preservation of the district.
+The stakeholders (identified in Chapter 3) input for the development of this report also cited a concern for the lack of interest and appreciation for the district and a worry that gentrification of the district's businesses, which have always been historically black-owned, will be detrimental to the preservation of the district.
 Other concerns voiced from the stakeholders included:

-- Lack of civic engagement, particularly in the city's design review process; - Outdated documentation leaves out buildings that have achieved significance since the 1976 designation; - The need for the city to begin funding the mothballing of vacant buildings; - GSU's needs for expansion and the fact the Board of Regents is not subject to the local ordinance.
+- Diminished integrity of the district; - Lack of civic engagement, particularly in the city's design review process; - Outdated documentation leaves out buildings that have achieved significance since the 1976 designation; - The need for the city to begin funding the mothballing of vacant buildings; - GSU's needs for expansion and the fact the Board of Regents is not subject to the local ordinance.
 The State of Georgia's Historic Preservation Act of 1980 preempts any local zoning laws (O.C.G.A.
-Part 1-3-8).; - The Atlanta Beltline pedestrian path has been a boon for the area, but it has also created elevated real estate values, making the area harder for the longtime businesses to afford to have storefronts.
+Part 1-3-8); - The Atlanta Beltline pedestrian path has been a boon for the area, but it has also created elevated real estate values, making the area harder for the longtime businesses to afford to have storefronts.